 Nowadays, seeing a silly picture of a person is hardly unusual.
 Showing personality is a good thing.
 Social customs weren’t quite the same in 18th-century France, when Joseph Ducreux painted this self-portrait.
 An official court painter, he was known for refined… More»

-Study of a Seated Woman, about 1730, Jean-Baptiste Pater.
+Bust of a Man, about 1760, Attributed to Jean-Jacques Caffieri.
 J. Paul Getty Museum.